 Design & Innovation Professor Youngjin Yoo from Case Western University provided insights into how traditional industries need to think about digital transformation to drive innovation rather than waiting to be disrupted.
-Key takeaways from his presentation were:
+The key takeaways from his presentation were:

 • Under the industrial economic paradigm (Figure 1), firms transfer resources into marketable goods and services (combining form function and matter) with value by exchanging between producer and buyer at the point of the sale transaction.

-• Digital platforms technologies are changing this framework upside down for several reasons: a) digital products are non-material (they are ‘bitstreams’), b) they allow separation of form and function (different software on same hardware can perform different function), c) they allow separation of content and media (see Figure 2).
+• Digital platforms technologies are changing this framework upside down for several reasons: a) digital products are non-material (they are ‘bitstreams’), b) they allow separation of form and function (different software on same hardware can perform a different function), c) they allow separation of content and media

 • Decoupling of the content, distribution, software and hardware creates the potential to re-imagine product and services that can even transcend traditional tightly-coupled industries.
-Often the digital players are in a better position to re-imagine new possibilities.
-For example, Google Maps team realized that with their navigation technology, they have the ability to digitally manage movement precisely which led to the leap of ‘why not create a car that can follow the digital blue dot on the map?’
-(See Figure 3).
+Often digital players are in a better position to re-imagine new possibilities.
+For example, Google Maps team realized that with their navigation technology, they have the ability to digitally manage movement precisely which led to the leap of ‘why not create a car that can follow the digital blue dot on the map.

 • Big Data, when combined with algorithms (Machine Learning), gives insights which make new business models possible.
 Not only can greater value be created (such as quicker access to a Taxi), but also binding of physical assets can be delayed closer to the point of consumption (a private passenger car turning into a Taxi only when reservation is made).
 This being in sharp contrast to traditional industry players who are stuck with permanent and early binding of form, function and matter (maintaining a fleet of Taxis).